PreedomCL/csci3308-group-012-5/MilestoneSubmission/uat_plan.md

     password:   password
     ```

-2. Navigate to the My Matches page by pressing the “My Matches” button on the nav bar
+2. Navigate to the Profile page
-3. Checkpoint: There is a card with the name: John Doe
+3. Checkpoint: There is a card under "Matched Tutors" with the name: John Doe

 End of Test